Catchment area data: What is it and how to use it

 Buffer areas

 The buffer area technique is like using an old wing and pencil holder.
 Pick a spot on a map and draw a perfect circle at any distance you like around it.
-For example, everything with N kilometres of a given location is within the catchment area.
-That's basically the buffer area technique.
+For example, everything within 10 kilometers of a given location could be your catchment area.

 PRO - Buffer areas are easy to define and make understood.

-CON - Buffer techniques rely mostly on spatial proximity to determine catchment area.
+CON - Buffer techniques rely mostly on spatial proximity to determine a catchment area.

-That con is a big one because it means the buffer technique doesn't account for how long it takes people to cover the distance from where they are to your POI.
+Unfortunately, that con is a big one.
+The buffer technique doesn't account for how long it takes people to cover the distance from where they are to your POI.
 To get to that level of insight, you need to apply the walk and drive time technique.

 Walk and drive time areas